benewberg/pg-sqlite-export/readme.md

 Export all Postgres table data in a given database as INSERT statements compatible with SQLite3 into a file.
 This file can then be imported into an SQLite database, containing the same schema.

+Similar to Postgres's `pg_dump` command, but compatible with SQLite3.
 This utility mimics the behavior of the official SQLite3 CLI's `.mode INSERT` command.

 Usage: